 The subgrantee agrees to submit, on or before scheduled due dates, such reports as required by DCJS.
-This includes filing required reports using the Client Information Management System (CIMS) and the online Grants Management Information System (GMIS).
+This includes filing required reports using the online Grants Management Information System (GMIS).
 Failure to submit reports by the deadline dates may result in delay for reimbursement requests and/or cancellation of the subaward.